Uniforming is one of the Methods of Cub Scouting. It demonstrates membership and shows achievement.

 - Council shoulder strip for Circle Ten Council

-- 40 Year Veteran Unit Bar Emblem (optional, but it’s nice because we are proud that Pack 862 has been around for decades)
+- 40 Year Veteran Unit Bar Emblem (optional, but it’s nice because we are proud that Pack 862 has been around since 1975)

-- Den number patch (make sure you know your son’s den number before purchasing this!)
+- Den number patch (make sure you know your Scout’s den number before purchasing this!)

-- World Crest emblem (optional, but universally worn) and 1910 World Crest Ring Emblem (also optional)
+- World Crest emblem (optional, but universally worn) and 1910 World Crest Ring Emblem (also optional but commonly worn)

-- Uniform inspection sheets: shows the parts of a full uniform and where to place patches
+Uniform inspection sheets show the parts of a full uniform and where to place patches.

 - eBay, thrift shops, or other used uniform banks.
-Please reference the Uniform Builder so you know what to get.
 Watch out for shirts with patch glue stains!

 - Pack 862’s uniform bank or scholarship if there’s a financial hardship.
 (Talk to your Scout’s den leader to start the process.)

 Need help sewing on patches?
 Many local tailors can do it for a nominal charge.
 Many have good experiences with Hong Kong Tailor in Casa Linda Plaza.
-Regardless of who you use, bring a printed copy of a uniform inspection sheet for reference.
+Regardless of who you use, bring a printed copy of a uniform inspection sheet for patch placement guidance.